Pioneerhardware/lwc-calendar-redirect/README.md

 - ✅ Fallback navigation methods for mobile apps
 - ✅ Multiple error handling layers
 - ✅ Works in Lightning Experience and Salesforce Mobile App

-## Problem

-The standard Salesforce Events Calendar UI is not officially supported in the Mobile App for Partner Users.
-This aims to restore that functionality by a simple redirect LWC.

-The `NavigationMixin` method doesn't always work reliably in Salesforce mobile app contexts.
-This component provides multiple fallback methods to ensure users can always reach the calendar.

 ## Usage